sampsonv/github-trending/README.md

 * 【2023-10-15】[rev1si0n / lamda](https://github.com/rev1si0n/lamda) - ⚡️ Android reverse engineering & automation framework | 史上最强安卓抓包/逆向/HOOK & 云手机/远程桌面/自动化辅助框架，你的工作从未如此简单快捷。
 ## Javascript

+* 【2024-10-26】[titaniumnetwork-dev / Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet) - A highly sophisticated proxy used for evading internet censorship or accessing websites in a controlled sandbox using the power of service-workers.
+Works by intercepting HTTP requests with a service worker script that follows the TompHTTP specifications.
+* 【2024-10-26】[GSSoC24 / Postman-Challenge](https://github.com/GSSoC24/Postman-Challenge) - This is the all in one place for documentation help regarding the postman challenge.
+* 【2024-10-26】[ai-shifu / ChatALL](https://github.com/ai-shifu/ChatALL) - Concurrently chat with ChatGPT, Bing Chat, Bard, Alpaca, Vicuna, Claude, ChatGLM, MOSS, 讯飞星火, 文心一言 and more, discover the best answers
 * 【2024-10-25】[winstonjs / winston](https://github.com/winstonjs/winston) - A logger for just about everything.
 * 【2024-10-24】[huggingface / transformers.js](https://github.com/huggingface/transformers.js) - State-of-the-art Machine Learning for the web.
 Run 🤗 Transformers directly in your browser, with no need for a server!
 * 【2024-10-23】[torinmb / mediapipe-touchdesigner](https://github.com/torinmb/mediapipe-touchdesigner) - GPU Accelerated MediaPipe Plugin for TouchDesigner